rmuif/docs/docs/authentication.md

 </Tabs>

 :::warning
-Deleting a user will also delete any data associated to them, e.g. their documents in Cloud Firestore and avatar in Cloud Storage.
+Deleting a user will also delete any data associated to them, e.g., their documents in Cloud Firestore and avatar in Cloud Storage.
 :::

 ### Deleting all users